cara-tm/pat_eu_cookies_law/README.md

 You may prefer to use the inbuilt flat links offer by Textpattern (onward 4.7.2 version), so check the /standalone directory for javascript file (English & French version): vanilla js with no dependencies, tiny script (9 Kb with 5Kb of CSS included), cross-browsers (IE8 capable), simple but beautiful widget with animations, variables available for i18n translation in any languages.

-Check the `/test/` directory for a page sample.
+Check the `/test/` directory for a page sample (and further advices).

 ## Standalone features